top of page

 A Precinct Delegate Checklist:

-1. Contact the GCRP Precinct Delegate Chair, your Delegate District Captain or the GCRP to help you!
+1. Contact the GCRP to help you!

 2. Obtain a precinct map here or from the local clerk’s office.